love999262/clock/README.md

     },
 });
 ```
+- warn

+the dial css type force hide the timeLabel while the container's size less than 80px, if you want to show it change the condition in dial.js.

 - TODO List
- - canvas mode
+ - <del>canvas mode</del>
  - <del>timelabel mode</del>
  - show week and month
  - performance optimization
- - draggale
+ - drag mode

-- if you want to controbute code view [build](./build.md)
+### if you want to contribute code view [build](./build.md)